sr99622/avio/README.md

 ```

 A pretrained model is available for downloading to test the program.
 The model
-will download automatically the first time you run the program using the
+will download automatically the first time the program is run.
+Use the
 following command from the avio/python directory.

 ```bash